-No pharmaceutical product or medical device can be commercialised without having the approval of the Board of Health, with the exception of products included in clinical trials duly authorised or the ones imported by the exceptional access regimen mentioned above.
+No pharmaceutical product or medical device can be commercialised without having the approval of ANMAT, with the exception of products included in clinical trials duly authorised or the ones imported by the exceptional access regimen mentioned above.

 The approval of pharmaceutical products by ANMAT should be required by a laboratory duly qualified as such before the Argentine authorities.
 Laboratories that are not qualified are not allowed to register pharmaceutical products.
 Nevertheless, it is possible for such laboratories to appoint a local laboratory (either a local subsidiary of a foreign laboratory or a national laboratory) as its representative to obtain the marketing authorisation issued by ANMAT in the name of the local laboratory acting on behalf of the foreign laboratory that is not qualified in the country.

 General aspects of the procedures have been described in Section II.i; however, it is important to highlight that products registered in highly sanitary developed countries can be locally registered through a fast-track procedure that implies local recognition of the foreign marketing authorisation.
-Once a product is registered, similar products may be registered through a fast-track procedure to be carried out before ANMAT.
+Should a product be registered, similar products may be registered through a fast-track procedure to be carried out before ANMAT.

 Once the product is registered, it is necessary for ANMAT to conduct a technical verification of the information related to the control methods, elaboration, pharmaceutical tests, stability studies, operational capacity to elaborate or control included in the applications for registration of the products in order for ANMAT to issue a commercialisation authorisation in accordance with Disposition No. 9707/2019 that regulates the procedure for requesting such authorisation.
 Without such authorisation, although the product is registered, it is not possible to start commercialisation of it.

 There are no regulatory incentives that would grant an extension of the patent term in cases in which a specific product filed for registration has been subject to a patent application.